Solar panel building regulations

 Possible hurdles to be overcome will be as follows:

-- DNO application (allow four to six weeks) In addition to planning permission, installations over 3.68 kWp (on a single phase supply) or 11kWp (on a 3 phase supply) will require an application to the relevant DNO (network operator), such as Western Power or SSE.
-These are usually decided in four or five weeks, although the network operator does have up to 45 days to decide whether to allow the connection to go ahead or not.
+- DNO application (allow 11 weeks).
+In addition to planning permission, installations over 3.68 kWp (on a single phase supply) or 11kWp (on a 3 phase supply) will require an application to the relevant DNO (network operator), such as Western Power or SSE.
 Sometimes the DNO will allow the connection to proceed, subject to certain additional costs to enable them to upgrade the grid (transformer or cables) in the area.

-- Additional work to grid/installation of 3-phase connection (allow at least six weeks if required) If the DNO identifies additional work to the grid or if a 3-phase connection needs to be installed on the property, this is likely to add a further six weeks to the timescale.
+- Additional work to grid/installation of 3-phase connection (allow at least six weeks if required).
+If the DNO identifies additional work to the grid or if a 3-phase connection needs to be installed on the property, this is likely to add anything from six weeks to many months to the timescale, depending on the speed of the operator.

-- Structural report (allow one to two weeks) The final hurdle to overcome for roof mounted installations is the structural report, to confirm that the roof can take the additional loads imposed by the panels.
+- Structural report (allow one to two weeks).
+The final hurdle to overcome for roof mounted installations is the structural report, to confirm that the roof can take the additional loads imposed by the panels.
 Additional strengthening work may be required as a result of this report.
 As long as the work is not major, it can take place at the same time as the panel installation.
+Alternatively, you could opt for an in roof rather than on roof system, as panels will be lighter than roof tiles.

 At the request of the client, and to reduce our costs (and theirs) in the event the planning application fails, we may delay applying to the DNO or preparing the structural report until the planning application is determined.
-This typically adds an additional month to the proceedings, giving a complete timeframe of five months.
+This typically adds an additional two months to the proceedings, giving a complete timeframe of seven months.

 A typical installation schedule for a large scale domestic or non-domestic installation would be as follows:

-Once you have booked an installation the process runs as follows:
+Once you have booked an installation, the process for domestic installs runs as follows:

 - If you haven’t already had a technical survey, we will book a survey on a day that is convenient for you.
 One of our installers will travel to your property and carry out a full technical assessment.